-The Equality Hair Report 2019 states that 1 in 6 children have had a bad or very bad experience at school with their Afro-textured hair and identity.
-When surveyed, 46 percent of parents said that their children’s school policy penalized Afro hair.
+The Equality Hair Report 2019 states that one in six children have had a bad or very bad experience at school with their Afro-textured hair and identity.
+When surveyed, 46 percent of parents said that their children’s school policy penalized Afro-textured hair.

 See all the fabulous fros in the gallery below.